 In addition, offer assistance on anything else they might need for the resignation process before terminating employment.
 This includes information on company policies such as insurance coverage, benefits, etc., which must also be discussed thoroughly between both parties before moving forward.

-Finally, you may be asked for your contact information.
-This is especially important if the other party needs to contact you about any outstanding tasks or projects.
 Always provide a point of contact and maintain all previous email addresses, phone numbers, and social media pages so they can reach out as needed before terminating employment officially.

 Email Your Resignation Letter